s-prak/ml-depcheck-utility/README.md

 ## Output

-The results will be stored in `sbom.csv` in the root directory:
+The results will be stored in the root directory:

+- `sbom.csv` : aggregate sbom
+- `sbom-npm.csv` : sbom of a npm repository
+- `sbom-yarn.csv` : sbom of a yarn repository

 ---